 Culture of Safety in the OMS Office

-At its core, culture of safety in the oral and maxillofacial surgery (OMS) office means patient safety is the number one priority.
+At its core, a culture of safety in the oral and maxillofacial surgery office means patient safety is the number one priority.
 The policies and actions of the doctors and staff in the practice are concentrated on that primary objective.

-Patient safety is the number one priority.
+Patient safety is the No. 1 priority

-OMS offices are, in many ways, microcosms of hospital surgery centers.
+In many ways, oral and maxillofacial surgery offices are microcosms of hospital surgery centers.
 Complex surgical and anesthetic procedures are regularly conducted there and yet, despite the similarities, relatively few serious patient injuries occur.
 However, even in the best-managed facility, the unexpected can happen.
-Many oral and maxillofacial surgeons have found that by reassessing the way in which their teams respond to errors, they can in fact reduce the number of mistakes and misadventures that could potentially impact patient care.
+Many OMSs have found that by reassessing the way their teams respond to unexpected situations, they can in fact reduce the number of adverse events that could potentially impact patient care.

 Patients play a vital role in the culture of safety

 Patients also play a vital role in maintaining the culture of safety, especially with regard to communication.
 Do not be shy or embarrassed to share information.
 Be forthcoming about your medical history and the drugs and supplements you take, whether prescription, over-the-counter or even illicit.
 Your proper treatment and your safety depend on it.